This page was last updated 29 May 2020.

 - patients with signs/symptoms consistent with pneumonia.

-These patients should be discussed with the local hospital and sent there for swabbing and further management.
+These patients should be discussed with the local hospital (or CBAC, depending on severity), and sent there for swabbing and further management.

 How do we make sure we are using our PPE, testing supplies and laboratory resources wisely?

-The advice to patients who have negative results is:
+The advice to patients with a negative result is:

 Do patients who test positive for COVID-19 require admission to hospital for inpatient care?